Engee documentation

 Details

-Indicator of valid output data.
+An indicator of acceptable output data.

 This is a control signal that indicates whether the data on the dataOut port is valid.